bschreck/deep.sh/docs/tutorial_history_backend.rst

 Instead of letting CouchDB provide us a random Document ID (i.e. the ``data['_id']`` in our code), we build it for ourselves.
 We use the Unix timestamp and UUID string for a second time.
-Prefixing this with ``self.sessionid``, we make history entries in order inside a single xonsh session too.
+Prefixing this with ``self.sessionid``, we make history entries in order inside a single deepsh session too.
 So that we don't need any extra CouchDB's `Design Documents and Views <http://docs.couchdb.org/en/2.0.0/couchapp/ddocs.html>`_ feature.
 Just with a bare ``_all_docs`` API, we can fetch history items back